XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter5.md

 information.
 Your computer sends a message to the other computer’s IP address, and it also sends along its origin address so the other computer knows where to send its response.

+You may have seen IP address, it’s just a bunch of numbers.
+These numbers are organized in a hierarchy.
+Just like a home address has a country, a city, a street, and a house number, an IP address has many parts.

+Each of these numbers is represented in bits.
+Traditional IP addresses are `32 bits` long, with eight bits for each part of the address.
+The earlier numbers usually identify the country and regional network of the device.
+Then come the subnetworks.
+And then, finally, the address of the specific device.
+This version of IP addressing is called `IPv4`.
+It was designed in 1973, and widely adopted in the early 80s, and provides for more than `4 billion unique addresses` for devices connecting to the internet.

+But the internet has turned out to be much more popular than people imagined, and 4 billion unique addresses won’t be enough.
+We are now in the middle of a multi-year transition to a longer IP address format called `IPv6`, which uses `128 bits` per address, and provides over `340 undecillion unique addresses`.